The Guardian Inukshuk Canadian symbol in magical sunset light

 This is an Inukshuk and it is one of Canada’s symbols.
-This structure made of stones, generally represents a human person.
+It’s a structure made of stacked stones, and it generally represents a human person.
 The ancient Inuit people from the cold zones of the Arctic used it as a landmark, indicating directions.
 It says something like: “I’ve been here, it’s safe.”
 The translation of the word Inukshuk from the Inuit language is “stone man that points the way.”
 In other worlds, it’s the Canadian travelers guardian 🙂

 Ancient people used to build these large structures from balanced rocks in a common team effort.
 Therefore, this also symbolizes union.
 We have to admit that being together was a survival condition in the cold unfriendly territories of Northern Canada.
 The symbol was also beautifully depicted on the 2010 Vancouver Olympics flag.

-I saw this Inukshuk standing up on the Ontario lake shore in Collingwood, Ontario Canada.
-In the magic light of the sunset over the lake, it looked to me like a Guardian with some kind of supernatural powers… The photo is available as art print on various media and sizes.
+I saw this Inukshuk sculpture standing up on the Ontario lake shore in the magic light of the sunset.
+It looked to me like a Guardian with some kind of supernatural powers… I saw it in Collingwood, Ontario Canada.
+The photo is available as art print on various media and sizes.
 Here is how it can look like framed.
 Just click on it to see all the options:

-But, you can see these kind of structures often in Canada.
+You can often see these kind of structures in Canada.
 They can be large or small.
-Here in Labrador, an Inukshuk family is welcoming people to St. Lewis town (more like a village).
+Here in Labrador, an Inukshuk family is welcoming people to St. Lewis town.
 Is it not fascinating to see the local people’s creativity?